-BI 409.....DANIEL AND REVELATION (3)
+BI 409......DANIEL AND REVELATION (3)

 An analytical study of two of the most important prophetic books of Scripture.
 The student will be guided in their study of the essential teachings of these books to develop a sufficient base for further study in eschatology.
+Prerequisite: A grade of C (73%) or better in BI 213.